 The scenario assumes battery electric cars, vans and buses will be as cheap as, or cheaper than, standard models by 2020.
 For comparison, Bloomberg New Energy Finance says electric vehicles (EVs) will be cheapest by 2022.

-The 2020 cost assumed in the scenario is about the same as the current cost the recently-launched Chevy Bolt, says Dan The US associate professor in the Department of Civil and Environmental Engineering at Rice University.
-He notes the Energy Information Administration recently made “dramatic” downwards revisions to its forecast for EV costs.
+The 2020 cost assumed in the scenario is about the same as the current cost the recently-launched Chevy Bolt, says Dan Cohan, associate professor in the Department of Civil and Environmental Engineering at Rice University.
+He notes the US Energy Information Administration recently made “dramatic” downwards revisions to its forecast for EV costs.

 The scenario says the figures are in line with the most up to date information and “low end market projections”.
 These are different to the assumptions behind most models, but still plausible.
 “Our lower cost assumptions may prove to be conservative,” the study notes.